nikiibayat/TCP-over-UDP/README.md

 # TCP over UDP
-This project's objective is to help implementing a TCP protocol based on UDP **for educational purposes** <br />
+This project's objective is to help implementing a TCP protocol based on UDP **for educational purposes**.<br />

 ## Background
 TCP and UDP are both protocols,built on top of the Internet Protocol, used for sending bits of data known as packets.<br />